SigBaldi/developer-challenge/README.md

 ## Running the project

-There are the following commands availble to run the project
+There are the following commands available to run the project

 * `npm start` - This will start the application for development
 * `npm run build` - Will create a production optimised build
 * `npm test` - Will run the front end tests
+* `npm lint` - Will run the linter and fix issues

 ## Submission Guide